 Thank you for visiting this site and taking the time to view my artwork!
 I'm truly grateful to all the people that I have met and that have shaped me into who I am today.
 Thank you, thank you!

 I love artworks which have a mood and in which the composition lends itself to heavy light/dark contrasts.
-I find myself reproducing what I see for the most part in my art and I generally attempt to be literally and photo realistic as possible while I have a real passion and interest in the loose painterly nature of the Impressionists.
+I find myself reproducing what I see for the most part in my art but have most recently in 2018 began making fictitious cityscapes and places.
+I have become more and more loose in my technique over the years and allow the paint to do most of the work vs. myself.
+I think you can see the progression in my work over the years.

 Fun facts: I have played drums since I was 11 years old and toured the US in 1997 with an indy rock band right out of high school.
-I enjoy cigars, cycling, music, time with my family and I am also the co-host to the weekly podcast Planet Awesome Podcast.
-In art I adore my fellow country man Van Gogh.
+I enjoy cigars, cycling, music, time with my family and podcasting.
+I work at The Currier Museum of Art part time and have a regular day job too like most artists.

 I think Van Gogh summed it up best for me when he wrote to his brother Theo and said: